jeevanjoseph/stats201/README.md

 ## Data preparation

-- Missing data
+#### Missing data

 - Complete case analysis - default in many procedures.
   - Leads to bias in the sample
   - `PROC LOGISTIC` with a `SCORE` will not score a new record that has a missing value
-  - Imputing
+- **Imputing**
   - `PROC STDIZE` can impute values in a dataset based on the method specified
     - `REPONLY` replaces the missing values with imputed values
     - `REPLACE` replaces the missing values with 0
     - `METHOD` selects an imputation method - mean median etc.
     - `DATA` - input dataset
     - `OUT` - output dataset

-    - Impute with median or other measures
+  - Impute with median or other measures - cont.vars
     - simple but does not take in to account the effect of other vars
       - ex: when imputing the value of a home, rather than the median of all home prices, its better to impute the median of the homes in the same zipcode.
     - median is resistant to outliers
     - use when there is missing <= 50% of cases
     - If more than 50% of the values are missing,m then perhaps avoid that variable
-    - Cluster Imputation
+  - Cluster Imputation - cont.vars
     - divides the dataset in to separate clusters based on other variables and imputed values based on the measures for the cluster/subset.
     - ex: the home value imputation example above
     - `PROC FASCLUS` does cluster imputation in SAS
       - It creates clusters based on the parameters in the VAR statement
   - Cat.Vars
     - Create a new level in the cat.var that represent the missing values
+    - Quasi-Complete separation
+      - This occurs when the values for a categorical var is tha same value in all the obs.
+Ex: The number of japanese speakers in a remote village in africa might be 0 for all observations. cat.var might be = languages known, with levels- English, Swahili, and Japanese.
+      - It becomes a perfect predictor.
+      - These levels need to be collapsed, so that the number of cat.vars is reduced.
+We can use `PROC CLUSTER` for this.
+      - `PROC CLUSTER` implements Greenacre's method.
+It tries to collapse category levels while minimizing the drop on the chi-squared value.
+It first collapses redundant category levels, and then collapses the category level that has very low values.
+It's an interative process and when each iteration is processed if we plot the log(p-value) for chi-squared versus the number of clusters, we will see a U-shaped pattern.
+The bommom of the curve indicates the # of clusters that give good P-values (any less number of clusters and we have a significant loss in P-value.)  after a point at which the loss of the informaion is so grea that the model is useless.

+#### Redundant Data

+- Redundant variables is not related to the target variable - these destabilize the parameter estimates, overfitting the data, compute power and effort.
+-
+- Variable reduction using variable clustering
+  1. Identify variable clusters - corelated with eachother, but not with others
+  2. Select a variable from each cluster.
+- `PROC VARCLUS` - Iterative Principal Components Analysis
+  - Iterative process called **Divisive Clustering**
+  - At each stage, a PCA is done and the second eigen value is checked if its above a threshold. the default is 1, and 0.7 is a good reccomended value as well.
+  - If the value is larger than cutoff, then the set is split in to two clusters PCA are done on each.
+  - Smaller cutoof yeilds more clusters.
+  - Example
+    ```
+    PROC VARCLUS DATA= <data> MAXEIGEN= <cutoff> ;
+      VAR &vars_to_include_in_model;
+    RUN;
+    ```